Skyscanner/full-stack-recruitment-test/README.md

 We've wired in [SASS](http://sass-lang.com/) with our base stylesheet (`bpk-stylesheets`) + mixins (`bpk-mixins`) for you to get at -- see the [`TopNav`](./app/src/components/topnav/TopNav.js) component for example use.

-The webpack dev server is setup to proxy local requests going to `/apiservices/*` to [our API](#our-api).
-Use a relative url for requests.

 ## Follow-up Questions